Rubiks37/SpeedrunBot/README.md

 # SpeedrunBot

+NOTICE:
+This project is currently on hold.
+I am developing an SRC API wrapper in python because I was so frustrated trying to directly interact with the api in this code.
+When the API wrapper is functional, I plan to rework this entire bot.

 ---

 A discord bot that uses speedrun.com's API to cache runs from a specified set of games and gets stats from those runs